Police arrest second man in Beckley kidnapping case

 Lafferty reportedly told police he did not know their names.

-BPD deputies arrested Lafferty on kidnapping, malicious wounding and conspiracy to commit a felony on May 22.
+BPD deputies arrested Lafferty on charges of kidnapping, malicious wounding and conspiracy to commit a felony on May 22.

 Both Lafferty and Meeks-Little were at Southern Regional Jail without bail on Friday.